Get from zero to your first data-backed answer in under 5 minutes.

 | Power User | Ask questions, save reports, configure AI Memory |

-| Analyst | Ask questions, save and share reports, SQL Live Edit |
+| Analyst | Ask questions, save and share reports, Query Live Edit |

 | Member | Ask questions, view shared reports |